 Geothermal plants need vast land to generate a sufficient amount of energy from the source.
 It is essential to identify a suitable property with ideal geological characteristics to exploit proper power with this technology.

 It is not viable to install the power plants mainly in the large cities as the subsoil of the city areas is mostly used for other services like electricity and sewage pipeline.
-Additionally, it is not feasible to build geothermal reservoirs in the rocky terrains as it is quite challenging to build wells in this kind of land structures.
+Additionally, it is not feasible to build geothermal reservoirs on rocky terrains as it is quite challenging to build wells in this kind of land structure.

 5. High Investment Cost